Stressed vs Unstressed Joint: Top 7 Differences

 • Drawers

 The unstressed joint is a wood joint that carries a small static load.
-Unstressed joints are not strong as the stressed joint.
+Unstressed joints are not as strong as stressed joint.

 Most of the time wood joint is well enough to carry a load when the joint is unstressed.
 No need for wood glue or fasteners.